hyperspark9/visualinux/README.md

 make build
 ```

-These scripts are not necessary to use; you can prepare a debugging environment for Linux kernel by yourself, with the following requirements satisfied:
+These scripts are not mandatory to use; you can prepare a Linux kernel debugging environment on your own and meet the following requirements:

+- An available gdb debugging environment for Linux kernel (e.g. the kernel should be compiled with debug info and booted with KASLR=off, etc.).

+- Gdb with python extension enabled (which is the default configuration of gdb).

 - Python 3.10+ with Python packages listed in `scripts/pu-requirements.txt` installed.

 - Node.js 18.20+ with npm package requirements in `visualizer/` installed.

-Make sure your gdb is able to auto-load gdb scripts and extensions (`scripts/config.gdb`, `visualinux-gdb.py` and `kernel/vmlinux-gdb.py`), e.g. check if they are in your gdb auto-load safe-path.
+Moreover, please make sure your gdb is able to auto-load gdb scripts and extensions (`scripts/config.gdb`, `visualinux-gdb.py` and `kernel/vmlinux-gdb.py`), e.g. check if they are in your gdb auto-load safe-path.
 Otherwise you have to manually load these scripts in each new debugging session.

 Also note that the kernel should be compiled with debug info enabled, and compiled/runned with KASLR disabled.

 ## Run

-### start a debug session
+### Start a Debug Session

 This repo provides vscode configuration files, so you can open the vscode workspace in `.vscode/visualinux.code-workspace` and launch a gdb-qemu debugging task directly.